-Valor Equine Therapy Services, Inc. (VETS)is a Montana-based 501(c)(3) not-for-profit corporation established to help veterans suffering from post-traumatic stress disorder (PTSD) and/or traumatic brain injury (TBI).
+Valor Equine Therapy Services, Inc. (VETS)is a Montana-based 501(c)(3) not-for-profit corporation established to help veterans and first responders suffering from post-traumatic stress disorder (PTSD) and/or traumatic brain injury (TBI).

 Numerous studies have proven that the human-horse relationship facilitates the healing process associated with PTSD and/or TBI.
 Animals interact with humans in a variety of therapeutic forms; this interaction reduces human stress and increases mutual trust.
 The purpose of animal-assisted therapy is to provide interventions that would not be possible with only a human provider.
 Horses provide an additional aspect of the therapeutic process that many other animals cannot.
 They are prey animals and, therefore, they do not trust easily, demand respect to provide respect, and, due to their size, are not easily bullied or manipulated (Baugh 2009).
 Horses also live by a set of rules that is based on the family system.
 They are herd animals and their survival depends upon communication and their relationship with other herd members.